 CLAIM: Peter writes, “[We are] looking for and hastening the coming of the day of God” (2 Pet.
 3:12).
-Open theists argue that God’s knowledge of the future is uncertain, because future events are contingent on human agency—specifically the agency of the Church.
-For instance, Greg Boyd writes, “So too, it is not clear how Scripture could encourage us to speed up the time of the Lord’s return by how we live if the exact time of his return was eternally set in stone (2 Peter 3:11-12).”
+Open theists argue that God’s knowledge of the future is uncertain because future events are contingent on human agency—specifically the agency of the Church.
+For instance, open theist Greg Boyd writes, “So too, it is not clear how Scripture could encourage us to speed up the time of the Lord’s return by how we live if the exact time of his return was eternally set in stone (2 Peter 3:11-12).”

-Does this view affect God’s foreknowledge.
-While God knows the ends, he also knows the means to the ends.
+Does this view affect God’s sovereignty?
+No. While God knows the ends, he also knows the means to the ends.
 He knows that the Church will bring about the spread of the gospel, and predicted it as such.
-Thus from God’s view, the date is set in stone (Mt.
+Thus, from God’s view, the date is set in stone (Mt.
 24:36), but from our finite view, we know that we need to spread the gospel to all nations.

-On the other hand, this Greek term (speudontos) could also be rendered “striving for” or “zealous for.”
-The term spoude is often translated zeal.
-Bauckham writes, “‘Hastening,’ could perhaps mean ‘striving for’ (Reicke), but the Jewish background is decisive in favor of ‘hastening.’”
-The same word is used in this sense in verse 14 (“be diligent to be found in him”).
+On the other hand, the term “hastening” (speudontos) could also be rendered “striving for” or “zealous for.”
+Hence, Bauckham writes, “‘Hastening,’ could perhaps mean ‘striving for.’”
+Though, he adds, “The Jewish background is decisive in favor of ‘hastening.’”
+In context, the term seems to support the concept of “striving for.”
+Later in verse 14, we read, “Be diligent (spoudazō) to be found in him.”

-Boyd, Greg.
-Chapter Four: God Limits His Control.
-In Four Views on Divine Providence.
-Zondervan Counterpoints Collection.
-Grand Rapids, MI: Zondervan.
-2011.
-199.
+Gregory A. Boyd, “Chapter Four: God Limits His Control,” in Four Views on Divine Providence, Zondervan Counterpoints Collection (Grand Rapids, MI: Zondervan, 2011), 199.